immortalvm/ivm-implementations/README.md

 ## Building the assembler from source

-The Bash script `publish.sh` builds the assembler, runs the tests and creates the deployment zip-files for all three platforms.
-In order to run the script, you need .NET Core.
-(If you do not have Bash, you can execute the three dotnet commands in the script manually.)
+The Bash script `build.sh` builds the assembler, runs the tests and creates the deployment zip-files for all three platforms.
+In order to run the script, you need .NET.
+If you do not have Bash, you can execute the three dotnet commands in the script manually.

+Pass `Clean` or `Test` as argument to `build.sh` in order to only clean the directories or run the unit tests.

 ## Machine implementations